Lucerne Graduate Academy for Law and Economics

 The key target audiences for the Graduate Academy are professors, lecturers, and high quality post-doc and doctoral candidates in the fields of law, economics, and related human sciences, as well as any advanced international scholars and practitioners from the private or public sector.
 The courses will be conducted in English.
 Participants will receive a certificate of attendance at the end of the course.

-The "Lucerne Graduate Academy for Law and Economics 2022" took place from 27 June - 1 July 2022.
+The Second "Lucerne Graduate Academy for Law and Economics 2024" is going to take place from 24 - 28 June 2024.

 Avishalom Tor is Professor of Law and Director of the Notre Dame Research Program on Law and Market Behavior (ND LAMB) at one of the top law schools in the United States of America.
 He is also a Global Professor of Law, University of Haifa Faculty of Law.
 After receiving his doctorate from Harvard Law School, he was an adviser to the Federal Trade Commission on various matters of antitrust law.
 His particular fields of expertise are behavioural law and economics, antitrust law, and behavioural decision research.